MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 Make sure that the Access Point Name (APN) is set to ONLY ipv4.
 This is important since Telegram servers do not support ipv6 and will not work if the APN is set to ipv4/ipv6.
 Also, it should contain the username and password of the SIM card, as expected by the carrier.

 If possible, use 4G/3G mode instead of just 4G.
 This is because 4G mode can be unstable in some areas and the system will not be able to connect to the internet.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.
+Or, if you have any suggestions or feedback contact me directly via Telegram @MekhyW.